patchfx/patchfx.github.io/_posts/2016-09-01-going-indie-destroy-all-pixels.markdown

 # About the game

-I have spent the last few months gradually working through my backlog and handing off other responsbilities to people around me, in order to free up more time to do games.
+I have spent the last few months gradually working through my backlog and handing off other responsibilities to people around me, in order to free up more time to do games.
 I'm aiming for 1 day a week full time with some evenings and weekends thrown in.
 This intentionally limits the scope of my first project which I definitely think is a good thing.
 I've seen way to many games get